Noise Fit, Estimation Error and a Sharpe Information Criterion: Introduction

+For more general objective functions, \cite{west1996asymptotic} provides tools to calculate moments of smooth functions of out-of-sample predictions.
+The suggested technique is to use a Taylor expansion around the true parameters.
+This is not necessary in the linear case at hand. \cite{hansen2009sample} derives the joint asymptotic distributions for noise fit and estimation error in general settings as a function of other limit entities.

-In spite of this literature, there is surprisingly little research on quantifying estimation error and noise fit or on how many parameters or assets to choose.
-This is unsatisfying.
-In particular when predicting returns, one wants to know whether the prediction is good enough to promise sufficiently high out-of-sample performance and when an additional predictor is detrimental to it.
+In spite of this literature, there is surprisingly little research on the quantification of estimation error and noise fit or on how many parameters to maximize upon.
+When predicting returns one wants to know whether the prediction is good enough to promise sufficiently high out-of-sample performance or when including an additional predictor is detrimental to it.

-Most similar and the same time complementary to what we aim at in this article is \cite{siegel2007performance}.
+Most similar and at the same time complementary to what we aim at in this article is \cite{siegel2007performance}.
 The authors derive an asymptotically unbiased estimator for the mean out-of-sample return and the out-of-sample variance of mean-variance portfolios.
 This is very useful when estimating the efficient frontier.
-For the Sharpe ratio, however, the resulting estimator is biased of order $\frac{1}{T}$, the same order as without bias adjustment (see our appendix for a derivation of that).
-In addition, while technically more involved, the authors consider the case in which the sum of the weights equals $1$.
+For the Sharpe ratio, however, the resulting estimator is biased of order $\frac{1}{T}$, the same order as without bias adjustment (see our appendix for a derivation).
+In addition, while technically more involved, the authors consider the case in which the weights sum to $1$.
 We, by contrast, do not make this constraint as first, we want to allow for leverage and second, we are mainly interested in the case in which the parameters are not weights but regression coefficients.

-\cite{karoui2013realized} estimates the out-of-sample variance when the number or assets (or parameters) is large.
+\cite{karoui2013realized} estimates the out-of-sample variance when the number of assets is large.